smartsolutioninc/loan-calculator/README.md

-# Instalment Amounts Calculation (test assignment)
+# Loan Calculator (test assignment)

 As part of a test assignment we would like you to fork this project and enhance it based on the requirements below.
 Once the assignment is completed, push your changes to GitHub and send us a pull request.
 We will review it and will arrange another interview to go over your code changes.

-1. Implement the Loan Instalment Calculation on the backend and provide a RESTful end-point that returns the result to the front-end.
+1. Implement the Rule of 78 algorithm on the backend and provide a RESTful end-point that returns the result to the front-end.
 The suggested location of the endpoint is in the CalculatorController class that might also delegate the calculation to the service, but feel free to re-arrange the structure of the backend classes the way you feel makes more sense.